evaafi/sdk/docs/README.md

 );
 ```

-**Important:** To get the external message hash, you need to use the `getLastSentBoc` function.
+**Important:** To get the external message hash, you want to use the `getLastSentBoc` function.
 At the moment, this is the only way to get the last sent message.
-Value of `lastSentBoc` will contain only the last sent message.
+Value of `lastSentBoc` containd only the last sent message.

 ### Withdraw